Chris Christie: LGBT rights

+Christie believes that homosexuality is innate, having said, "If someone is born that way, it's very difficult to say then that that's a sin."
+On August 19, 2013, Christie signed a bill outlawing gay conversion therapy for children, making New Jersey the second state to institute such a law.
+The law was challenged in the courts, with Christie, in his official capacity as governor, named an appellee.
+In September 2014, a panel of the 3rd U.S. Circuit Court of Appeals upheld the law, saying it did not violate free speech or religious rights.
+After announcing his candidacy for the 2024 Republican presidential primaries, Christie's campaign said that the former governor currently "respects same-sex marriage and considers it legally settled."

+During his 2024 campaign, Christie stated in a CNN interview that he opposes Republican-proposed bans on gender affirming care for minors, stating, "Folks who are under the age of 18 should have parental support and guidance and love as they make all of the key decisions of their life, and this should not be one that's excluded by the government in any way."
+During a Fox News interview, Christie stood by his position and criticized Arkansas's ban in particular, saying, "It's more of a parent’s decision than a governor's decision for goodness sakes ...
+You really think that [Arkansas governor] Sarah Huckabee Sanders should be making this decision for children in Arkansas?"

 Marijuana legalization

 Christie opposes legalizing the recreational use of marijuana, believing it to be a "gateway drug" and that tax revenue from the sale of it is "blood money".
 Christie said that if elected president he would "crack down" and enforce federal law in states that have legalized cannabis.
 In 2013, Christie signed a bill to more easily allow the use of medical cannabis by children in New Jersey.
 He opposed other efforts to expand the state's medical cannabis program during his governorship, however.
+In 2018, Christie changed his position of the federal enforcement of marijuana laws, stating that while he still personally opposes legalization, he believes the states have the right to legalize it.

 Vaccination

-Christie responded to calls by President Obama to prevent the spread of measles by saying that parents should have a choice.
+Christie responded to calls by President Barack Obama to prevent the spread of measles by saying that parents should have a choice.
 The governor's office said that he "believes vaccines are an important public health protection and with a disease like measles there is no question kids should be vaccinated", but that he was unaware of a free national program to provide new parents with a vaccine checklist.